rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/rbac/_index.md

 # Cluster-level Access

-By default, only cluster adminstrators can:
+By default, only cluster administrators can:

 - Enable Istio for the cluster
 - Configure resource allocations for Istio